cnunciato/pulumi-fastly-compute-example/README.md

 [![Deploy with Pulumi](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new?template=https://github.com/cnunciato/pulumi-fastly-compute-example)

 For the latter, you'll need to install the Fastly CLI.
 (The initial deployment will fail on the absence of the `fastly` CLI command.)
-To do so, add the following line to your pre-run commands at Settings > Deploy in Pulumi Cloud:
+To do so, add the following line to your Pre-Run Commands (at Settings > Deploy in Pulumi Cloud), passing the version of the CLI that you want to install:

 ```bash
 ./install-fastly-cli.sh v10.10.0